-On the right side of Slack’s interface, you’ll find a handful of helpful filters that correspond closely to these prompts.
+Just below your primary search categories, you’ll find a handful of helpful filters that correspond closely to these prompts.
 For example, use the people filter to search messages from just one or a few people, or try the date option to limit results to a single time frame.
 Select any of these options, or combine them, and your results will update instantly to more focused results.

 For example, let’s say you’re looking for a message from your manager.
-Rerun your search, click the people filter within messages and type or select your manager from the list of users along the side.
+Rerun your search, click the people filter within messages and type or select your manager’s name from the list of users.
 If you remember that it was posted last summer, enter a custom date range of June 1 to September 30.

 Quick tip: If your organization integrates a lot of apps with Slack, and you find too many of those updates in your search results (customer support tickets, for example), select the hide apps and bots option after clicking on “More filters” in your results.

 Narrow your search with modifiers

-There are additional search modifiers you can add to your searches, many of which mirror the clickable filters in the search sidebar.
+There are additional modifiers you can add to your searches, many of which mirror the clickable search filters.
 There are, however, a handful with special purposes:

 has:starto see only messages or files you starred in the past